near/docs/docs/5.api/rpc/maintenance-windows.md

 #### What Could Go Wrong?? {#what-could-go-wrong}

-If the maintenance window is non-exist the result will be `null`, and it is not possible happen with a sigle point in the blockchain.
 When API request fails, RPC server returns a structured error response with a limited number of well-defined error variants, so client code can exhaustively handle all the possible error cases.
 Our JSON-RPC errors follow [verror](https://github.com/joyent/node-verror) convention for structuring the error response:

 ```json